Friday, January 30, 2026

 It’s hard to overstate how unlike surfing is to other televised Olympic competitions.
 The coverage opens on a bobbing, half-in-sea-level shot of Teahupo’o.
 The competitors – one in blue, one in red – dive into the water and paddle out to the break line, where they sit on their boards looking out to sea, hoping a rideable wave will come their way.
 Minutes pass.
 Only the steady white noise of the surf, softly amplified every now and then by the roll of a breaking wave – sits above the silence.
 More minutes pass.

 The TV commentators are also of a different species.
-Joe Turpel, raised in Hawaii with an easy Pacific burr, effortlessly covers play-by-play.
+Joe Turpel, raised in Hawaii, covers play-by-play with a mellow Pacific burr.
 Color commentary, such as it is, is handled by Mike Parsons, a famous big wave surfer with a more bookish timbre in his voice, but the same half-baked lack of urgency.
 Together they escort the viewer into a totally awesome semantic universe, of gnarly tubes and tagging the lip and staying behind the curtain and getting gobbled up by the foam ball.
 A universe in which “goofy” is a term of art.
 “Get too close to that reef, and it can really stop your energy,” says Turpel, describing the literally death-defying nature of this event with characteristic insouciance.
 Some more minutes pass.

 I would like to watch an Olympics in which all the events are covered by Joe Turpel and Mike Parsons.